 Walk to the Heroes' Square

-- Paprika Vendéglő Among the best Hungarian food restaurants you can try in this area of the city.
+- Paprika Vendéglő: among the best Hungarian food restaurants you can try in this area of the city.

-- Városliget Café Specialists in local food, the restaurant is located inside the Városliget park with wonderful views of the Castles and the lake.
+- Városliget Café: specialists in local food, the restaurant is located inside the Városliget park with wonderful views of the Castles and the lake.

 After lunch visit the Széchenyi Spa

-- Opening hours: From 06:00 am to 10:00 pm.
+- Opening hours: from 06h to 22h.

-- Entrance fee: Approximately 17€ per person.
+- Entrance fee: from 37€ per person.

-- Duration of the visit: As long as you want.
+- Duration of the visit: as long as you want.

-Walk along Városliget at sunset
+Tour Városliget at sunset

 On your way out of the Spa take a moment to walk through Városliget, Budapest's city park.
 Lose yourself in its paths to find other emblematic buildings of the area such as the local zoo and the beautiful Vajdahunyad Castle.
-Leaving the park at dusk do not forget to take nice pictures of the Heroes' Square illuminated with artificial light.
+Leaving the park at dusk don't forget to take nice pictures of the Heroes' Square illuminated with artificial light.